Provided where the immune system attacks the nervous system. Myelin is detached from neural cells causing motor and cognitive complications.

 The nervous system is comprised of the brain and spinal cord.
-Each cell with the nervous system is coated with a protective fatty layer called myelin.
+Each cell within the nervous system is coated with a protective fatty layer called myelin.
 Myelin serves to insulate and protect the neural cells from damage but also has a role in signal conduction.
-This is important as when demyelination occurs, signal transduction and cellular communication between different brain regions and the spinal cord is disrupted.
+Multiple Sclerosis (MS) takes away the myelin coating, impairing signal transduction and cellular communication between different brain regions and the spinal cord.

 Patients in the early stages of MS can live independently.
 As the disease progresses, patients may need to live in a specialized care facility or with a caregiver.

 Therapy can be done at a patient’s home or within a clinical setting.
 Travel may be difficult for patients with MS as fatigue is a common complication of the disease.
+For this reason, the option to provide home training is very appealing.
 All that is needed to use HappyNeuron Pro is an internet connection and a compatible device such as a tablet, laptop, or desktop computer.
-If a patient cannot travel to see you, you can assign exercises for the patient to complete at home when they are able to and review their performance.
+If a patient cannot travel to see you, you can assign exercises for the patient to complete at home and review their performance.
 This can allow you to continue therapy on difficult days or when a patient is experiencing a relapse of MS.

 To see how we can be integrated into your practice and assist your clinicians providing care to MS patients, take time to complete our 15 Day Free Trial.
 You are able to access all of our digital content, as well as our free resources for additional material to use during your therapy sessions with your clients.
 If you are a researcher, please contact us about using our software for your research study.